-YouTube has over 2 million active users.
-Second, only to Google, it's one of the most significant search engines available for video content.
+Video marketing is on the move, and YouTube has over 2 million active users.
+Second only to Google, it's one of the most significant search engines available for video content.
 Ads on this popular platform show up before, during, and after most videos.
 They can also appear as stand-alone videos when potential customers are searching for content on YouTube's website and application.

 YouTube allows you to target specific interests and demographics, which helps show your videos to customers who are already watching similar or related content.

 It can be a great spot to post video content related to your company and then promote it to the customers.
 It will also produce “organic” views and can give you a chance to go “viral” if you have a video go viral on YouTube.
 It will receive a lot of free views of your video and can lead to new customers.